malcolmsailor/efficient_rhythms/docs/settings.md

       - `"none"`: continuous rhythms are not used.
       - `"all"`: all voices have unique continuous rhythm.
-      - `"grid"`: all voices share a continuous-rhythm “grid”, so that their rhythmic attacks ( and releases?) will be on a common grid.
+      - `"grid"`: all voices share a continuous-rhythm “grid”, so that their rhythmic onsets ( and releases?) will be on a common grid.

     If <a href="#cont_rhythms">`cont_rhythms`</a> is not `None`, then
     <a href="#rhythm_len">`rhythm_len`</a> must equal